nsantiago2719/sidekick-webview/README.md

 `Ctrl + C` from PoE2 then run the binary.
 For me I just attached a bind key on my config and I just pressed `Ctrl + D` and it will open a window for me.

+If the item copied is a "Waystone", it would do a map check, else it would price check.

 You can also press `Escape` to close the window.
 Remember that every time you run the binary it just opens a new window.

 ## How to buid